View Upcoming Events

 Lenn Millbower

 Lenn Millbower, the Mouse Man™ and author of Care Like a Mouse, teaches Walt Disney-inspired service, leadership, innovation, training, and success strategies.
 Everything Disney touched seems magical.
 It isn’t.
 It’s method.
 Lenn saw that method up close.
-He spent 25 years at Walt Disney World: Epcot Operations trainer, Disney-MGM Studios stage manager, Animal Kingdom opening crew, and Disney Institute, Disney University, and Walt Disney Entertainment management.
+He spent 25 years at Walt Disney World as an Epcot Operations trainer, Disney-MGM Studios stage manager, Animal Kingdom opening crew, Disney Institute, Disney University, and Walt Disney Entertainment management.
 Now he shares methodologies that will help you make your own magic.

 Connect with Lenn on LinkedIn and at www.likeamouse.com.